360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Proposed Approach

 \subsection{Panorama Synthesis}

-Generating high-resolution images using GAN is a challenging task due to stability problems during the training process.
-We propose a conditional GAN-based framework that can synthesize images with a high-resolution output.
-To make the task possible, we treat the problem with a hierarchical approach.
-Similar to an image pyramid, the task is decomposed into synthesizing images with different scales.
-Images with high-resolutions have more information distribution in space relative to lower resolution images.
-In this case, training progress is difficult to realize.
-Instead of aiming for the global minima in a single run, in which the network might run into an problem during training, we enforce the network to learn step by step how to achieve the local minima on each hierarchy.
+The panorama synthesis problem is treated with a hierarchical approach.
+Images with high resolution have more information distribution in space than images with lower resolution, making the training progress difficult.
+Instead of aiming for the global minimum in a single run, we enforced the network to learn step by step in achieving the local minimum on each hierarchy.
 This step can be regarded as providing soft guidance to help the network converge.

-For this work, we decompose the input images into three hierarchies, namely, small, medium, and large scale.
-The large scale is the original panorama with $512 \times 1024$ resolution.
-The medium scale is reduced by the scale factor of 2 from the original scale with $256 \times 512$ resolution.
-The small scale is reduced by the scale factor of 4 with $128 \times 256$ resolution.
-The training process is performed separately on each scale.
+Similar to the image pyramid, the task is decomposed into synthesizing images with different scales.
+To this end, we decomposed the input images into three hierarchies, namely, small, medium, and large scale.
+The large scale is the target panorama with $512\times1024$ resolution.
+The medium scale is downsampled by the scale factor of 2 from the original scale with $256\times512$ resolution.
+The small scale is downsampled again by the scale factor of 2 with $128\times256$ resolution.

-The input to the network includes processed images from the field of view estimation network; it is defined as $I_{i} = [\dot{I}_{n}, \dot{I}_{w}, \dot{I}_{s}, \dot{I}_{e}]$.
-This input represents the missing regions with empty pixels in the cube map panorama.
-Essentially feeding the cube map input to the network is possible, but the DNN architecture is mainly built upon convolutional operations.
-These operators do not account for pixel continuity in horizontal and vertical directions.
-As a result, when each of output of the cube map region is stitched, the resulting panorama presents severe artifacts.
-Therefore, we warp the processed images to form an equirectangular panoramic representation.
-This format also reduces the resolution of the images and minimizes the memory footprint.